emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 This is done using the postpred_alltrials output from the PPCs.R script (/modelDiagnostics/PPCs).
-This code produces the overall mean % of trials within the inter-quartile range (across all participants and trials) and plots a single-block the participant who has the median score for this percentage.
+This code produces the overall mean % of trials within the inter-quartile range (across all participants and trials) and plots a single block for the participant who has the median score for this percentage.

 <details class="code-fold">